ShaineHo/6335-presentation/README.md

 - The whole project was **Done by R** with some CSS settings in our html file.

-- As the Presntation was done in Xaringan, it is a html file, and it contains some interactive plots and a animation, which contain some local settings, you need to render the rmd with the whole file.
+- As the Presntation was done in Xaringan, it is a html file, and it contains some interactive plots and a animation, which include some local settings, you need to render the rmd with the whole file.

 ### Stpes to render the file: